-The beauty of the language is also evidenced in Portuguese and Brazilian literature: notably José Saramago and Fernando Pessoa in Portugal; Jorge Amado, Clarice Lispector, Hilda Hilst and João Guimarães Rosa in Brazil.
+The beauty of the language is also evidenced in Portuguese and Brazilian literature: notably, José Saramago and Fernando Pessoa in Portugal, and Jorge Amado, Clarice Lispector, Hilda Hilst and João Guimarães Rosa in Brazil.

-Portuguese is the sixth most spoken language worldwide, with 252 million total speakers, 227 million of whom are native speakers — mostly in Portugal and Brazil, but also in several African countries.
-There are also almost a million native-Portuguese speakers in the United States.
+Portuguese is the seventh most-spoken language worldwide, with 252 million total speakers, 227 million of whom are native speakers — mostly residing in Portugal and Brazil, but also in several African countries.
+There are also almost 700,000 native Portuguese speakers in the United States.
 So one possible answer to the question “Why learn Portuguese?” is the sheer number of people you could potentially meet and converse with.

-Despite the high number of native speakers, few people choose to learn Portuguese as a second language (compared to other global languages like Spanish and English) — only 35 million people worldwide.
-But this lack of interest in Portuguese is a lucrative opportunity for the clever few who choose to learn it.
-By learning the language, you will be setting yourself apart from everyone else wanting to bolster their CVs and improve their job prospects with more popular languages.
+Despite the high number of native speakers, few people choose to learn Portuguese as a second language compared to other global languages like Spanish and English.
+This lack of interest in Portuguese is a lucrative opportunity for the clever few who choose to learn it.
+By learning the language, you will be setting yourself apart from everyone else wanting to bolster their résumés and improve their job prospects with more popular languages.

 And there couldn’t be a better time to capitalize on this shortage of non-native Portuguese speakers.
-In the past decade, the Brazilian economy has skyrocketed to become the seventh largest economy in the world.
-The country is finally being recognized as an economic powerhouse to contend with, and it’s predicted to become one of the five largest economies in the next twenty years.
-Now is great time to do business in Brazil, and speaking Portuguese will give you a big advantage over competitors.
+In the past decade, the Brazilian economy has become the ninth-largest in the world (in terms of GDP).
+Now is a great time to do business in Brazil, and speaking Portuguese will give you an advantage over competitors.

-But all work and no play would be a waste of your newly-acquired language skills.
+All work and no play would be a waste of your newly acquired language skills.
 You know that picture you have in your mind when you close your eyes and think of a tropical paradise?
-Yeah, that picture was probably taken in Brazil.
+That picture was probably taken in Brazil.

-Anyone can go to Brazil and sit on one of its world-class beaches for a week (there are 7,000 km of beaches, so you certainly won’t get bored), but would you rather hang in a boteco, drinking cervejas estupidamente geladas with your new Brazilian friends until the sun comes up?
-Speaking at least some basic Portuguese will allow you to access the real culture that is out of reach to monolingual tourists.
-And as we pointed out in reason #3, plenty of visitors to Brazil aren’t satisfied by a short stay.
+Anyone can go to Brazil and sit on one of its world-class beaches for a week (there are over 4,600 miles of beaches, so you certainly won’t get bored), but wouldn’t you rather hang in a boteco, drinking cervejas estupidamente geladas with your new Brazilian friends until the sun comes up?
+Speaking at least some basic Portuguese will allow you to access the real culture that is out of reach for monolingual tourists.
+And as we pointed out in reason three, plenty of visitors to Brazil aren’t satisfied with a short stay.
 The opportunities to live and work in Brazil grow along with its booming economy.

-Understanding Portuguese has a knock-on effect when starting to learn any other Romance language like Spanish, Italian, French and Romanian.
-Knowledge of one makes it much easier to pick up any of the others, since they all evolved from Latin and still share grammar and syntax, and have lots of similar vocabulary.
+Understanding Portuguese has a knock-on effect when starting to learn any other Romance language, including Spanish, Italian, French and Romanian.
+Knowledge of one makes it much easier to pick up any of the others, since they all evolved from Latin and still share grammar and syntax, as well as lots of similar vocabulary.